 Bitcoin debuted in 2009, when the software underpinning the currency was released.
 Its origins are a bit mysterious, however, and a person (or perhaps group) known as Satoshi Nakamoto claims the credit for unveiling the cryptocurrency.

 This decentralized network is a huge part of the appeal of Bitcoin and other cryptocurrencies.
-Users can transfer money to each other and the lack of a central bank to manage the currency makes the currency almost autonomous.
+Users can transfer money to each other, and the lack of a central bank to manage the currency makes the currency almost autonomous.
 This autonomy means that the currency, at least theoretically, can avoid the interference of governments and central banks.

 Bitcoin can operate mostly anonymously.
 While transactions might be traceable to certain users, the person’s name is not immediately tied to the transaction, even if the transaction is processed publicly.
+However, authorities have become better at tracking the movements of bitcoins, because the ledger of bitcoin transactions is publicly available.

 Where do bitcoins come from?